Emran-Y/Movie-rental-service-backend/README.md

-# Movie Rental System
+# Movie Rental System - Backend

-This Movie Rental System is a comprehensive solution for managing and organizing movie rentals efficiently.
+This Movie Rental System is a comprehensive backend solution for managing and organizing movie rentals efficiently.
 Built using a modern tech stack, it streamlines the rental process and enhances the user experience.

 ## Features